gliderlabs/logspout/README.md

 As usual, pull requests are welcome.
 You can also propose releases by opening a PR against the `release` branch from `master`.
 Please be sure to bump the version and update `CHANGELOG.md` and include your changelog text in the PR body.

+Discuss logspout development with us on Freenode in `#gliderlabs`.

 ## Sponsor

 This project was made possible by [DigitalOcean](http://digitalocean.com) and [Deis](http://deis.io).